-The term 'Economic Commission for Latin America and the Caribbean' is included in the Economics edition of the Financial Dictionary.
-It's available on mazon in Kindle or Paperback version.
-See more details here.
+'Economic Commission for Latin America and the Caribbean' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The Economic Commission for Latin America and the Caribbean is a key United Nations body which is referred to by its various acronyms of UNECLAC, ECLAC, and the Spanish acronym CEPAL.
 This regional commission of the U.N. has a mandate to foster economic cooperation between the various member states.

 There are 45 member nations in total.
 This includes 13 in the Caribbean, 20 in Latin America, and 12 which lie outside the region.
 There are also 13 members who are associated but not full members.
 This is because they are territories which are not independent (such as the United States Virgin Islands), commonwealth of the Caribbean (such as the Cayman Islands), and associated island countries.
 The ECLAC produces a number of valuable statistics which cover the nations in the area.
 It also makes cooperative forms of agreements pairing up these nations and nonprofit organizations of the world.